bufbuild-ru/docs/blog/maven-repository/index.md

 ### Branches

-The Buf Maven repository has support for staged commits—again, the SDKs tab is your friend here!
+The Buf Maven repository has support for staged commits — again, the SDKs tab is your friend here!
 Select a branch from the dropdown, and navigate to the Generated SDKs tab.

-One thing you’ll notice about commit versions on branches is that they always contain `00000000000000` for their timestamp component—this makes it easier to determine visually when a dependency is on a branch, and also ensures that a branch commit will never sort higher than a `main` commit.
+One thing you’ll notice about commit versions on branches is that they always contain `00000000000000` for their timestamp component — this makes it easier to determine visually when a dependency is on a branch, and also ensures that a branch commit will never sort higher than a `main` commit.

 ### Lite Runtime

 The Buf Maven repository has support for creating packages based on the Protobuf [Lite Runtime](https://github.com/protocolbuffers/protobuf/blob/main/java/lite.md), ideal for mobile applications.
-Simply append `_lite` to the package name to get a package compiled with lite runtime support (for plugins that support the Lite Runtime—which currently is all of them).
+Simply append `_lite` to the package name to get a package compiled with lite runtime support (for plugins that support the Lite Runtime — which currently is all of them).

 ## What’s next

 We’re already planning to add a [Swift package registry](https://github.com/apple/swift-package-manager/blob/main/Documentation/Registry.md) to remote packages, as a backbone for [Connect-Swift](https://github.com/connectrpc/connect-swift).
-As always, we’d love to hear from you—feedback and questions are welcome on the [Buf Slack](https://buf.build/b/slack/)!
+As always, we’d love to hear from you — feedback and questions are welcome on the [Buf Slack](https://buf.build/b/slack/)!

 ‍